mahi23jj/Vent_social_Media/README.md

 Features
 Anonymous Posting: Share your thoughts without revealing your identity.

-Supportive Community: Connect with other students who understand and empathize with your experiences.
+Supportive Community: Connect with other students who understand and empathize with your experiences aso not only to get support from peers but also from proffetionals

 Real-Time Updates: Stay engaged with the latest posts and interactions.